jm-rotter/NLtoSHACLGeneration/README.md

 In progress

 trainer.py loads the model and does the fine-tuning using LoRA described by the presentation mentioned above and saves the trained adaption layers to the file `lora_weights`.
-`lora_weights` is not in the repo do to size limitations. inference.py loads the weights previously created by trainer.py and then does a basic inference of one of the 5 examples that was withheld in the split.
+`lora_weights` is not in the repo due to size limitations. inference.py loads the weights previously created by trainer.py and then does a basic inference of one of the 5 examples that was withheld in the split.